janosgyerik/writing-markdown-well/README.md

       - sub item
         - sub-sub item

-Avoid complicated structures:

-- Avoid deeply nested lists (3 levels max)
+Lists with deep hierarchy are not handled well by common rendering engines, therefore I suggest to avoid them completely, keeping to maximum 3 levels.

-- Don't try to put code blocks or quoted text inside lists
+The same goes for embedding code blocks or quoted text inside lists.
+They are not handled consistently or sometimes not at all.

-To avoid complicated structures, you probably need to rethink the organization of your content.
-Don't try to fight it.
-Don't try to micro-optimize.

-### How to write code blocks
+### Code blocks

-Indent simple code snippets with 4 spaces, for example:
+To format as a code block, indent code snippets with 4 spaces, for example:

     View status with: